martan3d/AirMiniTransmitter/README.md

 The project has been updated to operate with CC1101 (or CC110L) transceiver boards that operate at 26MHz (the default) or 27MHz (such as Anaren boards).
 Selection is performed by editing [libraries/config/config.h](https://github.com/martan3d/AirMiniTransmitter/blob/master/libraries/config/config.h).

-The I2C LCD library in this project has been MODIFIED with the addition of a "reset" method to allow resetting the I2C LCD's address using EEPROM data.
-IT MUST BE USED WITH THIS PROJECT - THE "VANILLA" I2C LIBRARY WILL NOT WORK!
-Our thanks to the I2C LCD library's original authors!
+The LiquidCrystal_I2C library in this project has been MODIFIED with the addition of a "reset" method to allow resetting the I2C LCD's address using EEPROM data.
+IT MUST BE USED WITH THIS PROJECT - THE "VANILLA" LiquidCrystal_I2C LIBRARY WILL NOT WORK!
+Our thanks to the LiquidCrystal_I2C library authors!